PSY624A Testing and Assessment

 Lead Faculty: Dr. Valerie L. Alexander

-- Evaluate assessment instruments used in psychological reports.
+- Evaluate assessment instruments used in psychological career or vocational interest reports.

 - Analyze the intended uses and limitations of assessment instruments.